-The Renovate Europe campaign has a clear call: to reduce the energy demand of the building stock in the EU by 80% by 2050, in order to reach nearly Zero Energy Buildings (nZEB) standard by mid-century.
+The Renovate Europe campaign has a clear call: to reduce the energy demand of the building stock in the EU by 80% by 2050.

-Launched in 2011, Renovate Europe is an initiative of EuroACE, the European Alliance of Companies for Energy Efficiency in Buildings, and enjoys the support of 47 partners from industry, civil society and 18 National partners active at national level.
+Launched in 2011, Renovate Europe is an initiative of EuroACE – Energy Efficient Buildings, and enjoys the support of 50 partners from industry, civil society and 18 National partners active at national level.

 It is the only EU-wide campaign that focuses exclusively on ambitious renovation of the building stock in the EU and is the voice that ‘bangs the drum’ for energy efficient renovations, taking a technology neutral, integrated and holistic approach to energy efficient renovations.